sont5413/Data_Viz_Deer_Survey_Data/README.md

-## I assessed deer density and demographic trends from spotlight survey data collected between 2007 and 2021.
+## I assessed deer density and herd composition trends from spotlight survey data collected between 2007 and 2022.

 #### Figure 1.
 Estimated deer density (acres per deer) at four military training sites in Texas between 2007 and 2022.
 A management goal for these herds is to maintain deer densities between 10 and 20 acres per deer, which is represented by the red shaded area.